alpinebuster/as-docs/content/guides/model-rendering.md

 ---
 title: Rendering Models
-description: Learn how to create renders of your Blockbench models
+description: Learn how to create renders of your AS models
 authors:
-	- JannisX11
+  - alpinebuster
 ---

 # Rendering Models

-To get an image of your Blockbench model with realistic lighting, you need to render it in an external program.
+To get an image of your AS model with realistic lighting, you need to render it in an external program.
 This article will go over the most popular rendering programs and explain how to create a render of your model.

-![Preview VS Final Render](/images/wiki/guides/rendering/preview-vs-render.png) The difference between the Blockbench preview (left) and the final render (right)
+![Preview VS Final Render](/images/wiki/guides/rendering/preview-vs-render.png) The difference between the AS preview (left) and the final render (right)

 ## Software choice